-Hit .319 with 21 home runs and 125 RBI over his three-year career (2006-08) at the University of North Carolina-Chapel Hill... ranks sixth all-time at UNC in doubles (57) and ninth in RBI...reached the College Baseball World Series finals twice in his collegiate career (2006 and 2007) but fell both times to Oregon State...
-Was a 2006 Freshman All-American and was named to the 2006 All-College World Series team...
-Was a member of the U.S. National team that won the 2006 FISU World Championship in Havana, Cuba...
-Was drafted out of UNC by Boston in the seventh round of the June 2008 draft... signed by Red Sox scout Quincy Boyd...
-Signed with the Astros as a minor league free agent with an invite to Spring Training on Dec.
-11, 2017...is signed through the 2018 season.
+Timothy Joseph Federowicz…pronounced fehd-er-oh-VICH...participated in the Dodgers’ 2013 Pitching in the Community Caravan…hit .319 with 21 home runs and 175 RBI over his three year career (2006-08) with the University of North Carolina-Chapel Hill…reached the College Baseball World Series finals twice in his collegiate career (2006 and 2007) but fell both times to Oregon State…was a 2006 baseball Freshman All-American and was a member of the 2006 All-College World Series team…was a member of the U.S. National team that won the 2006 FISU World Championship in Havana, Cuba...was a two-time all-conference player as a catcher for Apex High School (NC)…played both baseball and basketball in high school…originally selected by the Boston Red Sox in the seventh round of the 2008 First-Year Player Draft.

 The veteran backstop had two separate stints with San Francisco, hitting .231 (3x3) with two homers and three RBI in 13 games (one start)...had his contract purchased from Triple A Sacramento on April 11, taking the roster spot of Buster Posey who was placed on the seven-day DL with concussion symptoms...was designated for assignment on April 18 when Posey came off the DL...had his contract purchased from Triple A Sacramento on Sept.
 1...hit .300 (85-for-283) with 19 doubles, nine home runs and 43 RBI in 77 games for triple-A Sacramento.